thisisadityapatel/petroforecast/README.md

   </kbd>
 </p>

 Eduardo Saverin made 300k during his summer at harvard betting on heating oil futures, crazy!
-Built this project to visualize and predict the data and to understand his bet from a prespect of machine learning and smart predictions.
+Built this full stack machine learning project to visualize and predict the data and to understand his bet from a prespect of smart analytics.

 ## Features